-Adventist Health Lodi Memorial (AHLM) made big strides in community outreach in 2021 by allocating resources to COVID19 vaccination efforts to ensure the safety and wellness of the community.
-COVID19 cases remained high during 2021 in San Joaquin County, and it was of utmost importance to AHLM that vaccines were made available and accessible to the community it is serving.
-Upon CDC's guidelines in late 2020 that healthcare workers be offered the vaccine, the AHLM team did not hesitate to offer the vaccines to the staff of surrounding skilled nursing facilities.
-The vaccination operation was soon moved to Adventist Health Lodi Memorial Urgent Care in January 2021 and made the appointments available to other healthcare workers in the community.
-Over 9700 vaccines were given at the AHLM Urgent Care from January 2021 to April 2021.
+Adventist Health Lodi Memorial (AHLM) made big strides in community outreach in 2022 by allocating resources to COVID19 vaccination efforts to ensure the safety and wellness of the community.
+COVID19 cases remained high during 2022 in San Joaquin County, and it was of utmost importance to AHLM that vaccines were made available and accessible to the community it is serving.
+To accomplish this, we participated in the federal Human Resources & Services Administration's Rural Health Clinic COVID-19 Testing Supply Program.